scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 |                    |                +--------------------+
 +--------------------+
 ~~~~
 {: #figure-16 title="Sample topology to illustrate the life cycle of a SCION packet.
-AS 1 is a core AS of ISD 1, and AS 2 and AS 3 are non-core ASes of ISD 1."}
+AS 1 is the core AS of ISD 1, and AS 2 and AS 3 are non-core ASes of ISD 1."}

-Based on the network topology in the previous figure, this example shows the path of a SCION packet sent from source endpoint A to destination endpoint B, and how it will be processed by each router on the path.
+Based on the network topology in {{figure-16}} above, this example shows the path of a SCION packet sent from source endpoint A to destination endpoint B, and how it will be processed by each router on the path.
 This is done by means of simplified snapshots of the packet header after each such processing step.
 These snapshots, which are depicted in tables, show the most relevant information of the header, i.e., the SCION path and IP encapsulation for local communication.

 ## Creating an End-to-End SCION Forwarding Path